exercism/x86-64-assembly/concepts/memory/introduction.md

 global example ; example is visible in other source files example db 200

-extern other_example ; other_example is visible in the current source file, but defined (and initialized) in another
+extern other_example ; 'other_example' is visible in the current source file, but defined (and initialized) in another

 section .text
 fn: